silnrsi/pysilfont/docs/feaextensions.md

 ##### Advance for Ldot on U

-This example mirrors that used in the `setadvance` statement.
+This example mirrors that used in the proposed [`setadvance`](feax_future.md#setadvance) statement.
 Here we want to add sufficient advance on the base to correspond to attaching an u vowel which in turn has a lower dot attached to it.

 ```
 do  for b = @cBases;